Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-games/spell/keebble/_index.md

 title: "Keebble"
 headerTitle: "It's scrabble, but better"
 blurb: "A party game like scrabble, played using only a blank piece of paper.
 It's free, and it's faster."
+blurbProject: "The original!
+A One Paper Game, only needs an empty paper and some pens, plays quickly and simply."

 customHeight: "small"
 headerDarkened: true